Fill out the form below to schedule your Consultation.

 “Fuller Breasts.
 Flattering Figure.
 Fantastic Confidence.”

 Up to now, you may have been thrilled with your new figure after your breast augmentation surgery.
 However, if something has changed, your new breasts might not look or feel the same way they did.
-Dr. Straka wants every woman to feel thrilled with her breasts, and when that feeling changes or medical necessities require a change, he can revisit the work of previous surgeons and perform a breast implant revision procedure to ensure that you regain the figure you desire.
+Dr. Straka wants every woman to feel thrilled with her breasts, and when that feeling changes or medical necessities require a change, he can revisit the work of previous surgeons and perform a breast implant revision in Houston, TX to ensure that you regain the figure you desire.

 Choosing your implant size happens during the initial consultation with your doctor.
 Sometimes, the wrong size is chosen, and you are left feeling disappointed in the size of your new breasts.
 Even if you were content with your implant size at first, you may become unhappy with the size of your breasts over time as your preferences change.
-Whether you feel they are too large or too small, breast revision surgery can make the adjustments necessary to achieve your desired breast size.
+Whether you feel they are too large or too small, our Houston breast revision surgery can make the adjustments necessary to achieve your desired breast size.

 After breast augmentation surgery, scar tissue will naturally form around the implants.
 Capsular contracture is a condition that occurs when this scar tissue begins to tighten and constrict your implant.
 It is sometimes painful, and it can also cause the breast to feel hard and look distorted.
 Revision surgery may be required to remedy the issue, relieve pain, or improve the appearance of the breast.